comeonfloyd/comeonfloyd/README.md

-# 👨‍💻 Senior Data Engineer | Professional with a Broad Tech Stack
+# 👨‍💻 Senior Data Engineer

 Hi!
 My name is Alex, and I am a Senior Data Engineer with extensive experience in designing and optimizing high-load systems.
 My expertise lies in building scalable data solutions and creating efficient ETL pipelines.